Intensive Applied Field Geophysics Workshop

 At the present time, no entry visa is required for Romania for up to 12 weeks for EU, US, Canadian, Australian and New Zealand citizens.

 Full Covid-19 vaccination is required to be allowed to participate to the program.
 If at any time, a participant tests positive for COVID-19 while in Romania, it is strictly the responsibility of the participant to fulfill all the conditions required by law by the host country at their own expense.

 Getting There: Travel and Safety

-Rapolt is located in the center of Hunedoara County, a region of great historical significance in Transylvania.
-The locality of Rapolt itself is surrounding by a number of important cultural sites that students are encouraged to visit.
-Because of the short duration and the very small number of participants in each session, we can't offer any tours.
-However, we strongly encourage you to take a couple of days before or after the project to explore the region.
+Depending on our target sit, our base is located either in the center of Hunedoara County, or Harghita County, both region of great historical significance in Transylvania.
+We strongly encourage you to take a couple of days after the project to explore the region.

 The two ancient capitals of Free and Roman Dacia, Sarmizegetusa Regia and Sarmizegetusa Ulpia Traiana, are also located in Hunedoara County.
 The ancient Dacian sanctuary and fortress complex of Sarmizegetusa Regia has long been a national icon of Romanian identiry.
 The royal capital of the Dacian people, its temples and fortified acropolis are located high in the Orastie Mountains.

 Hunedoara is home to the famous Corvin Castle, first home of Matthias Corvin.
 It is one of the best preserved private castles in Europe, an archetype of every castle in every movie ever made!